 Ensuring that equipment in data centers does not overheat is a primary concern for IT specialists and designers.
 While energy efficiency is important to keep costs under control, maintaining the optimal temperature and humidity is essential to keep the equipment operating.
 According to BizTech, up to 50 percent of the power used by the data center may be consumed in the hardware area to maintain the proper conditions.
 As these centers continue to grow with additional equipment, the problem becomes even greater.
 “Hot spots” occur when the components become crowded when available space is limited.

-North Town Mechanical Services specializes in comprehensive data center air conditioning services, including installation, maintenance and repair.
+General Mechanical specializes in comprehensive data center air conditioning services, including installation, maintenance and repair.
 Serving businesses in Chicagoland since 1973, we keep computer room AC systems running at peak performance, so you can rely on our services.

 To schedule an appointment with our commercial air conditioning specialists in Illinois, contact us today—or keep reading to learn more about our cooling products and services!